 12. Not having a (good) website

 Do you need a website for affiliate marketing?
 Oh yes, you really do.
 First of all, a website can be a valuable asset even if you can’t utilize it for affiliation.
-Secondly, you can turn your visitors into customers without much difficulties.
+Secondly, you can turn your visitors into customers without any difficulties.

 Above all, Amazon requires you do have a valid niche, high-quality, and traffic-rich website.
 They will check your website and review all the contents before approving your application.